Tom Brown (safety): Professional football

 Brown played defensive back for the Packers from 1964 through 1968.
 He was their starting free safety in 1965, when they won an NFL championship.
 In the 1966 NFL Championship Game at the Cotton Bowl in Dallas, Brown intercepted a fourth-down pass in the end zone by quarterback Don Meredith in the final minute, preserving the Packers' 34–27 victory over the Cowboys.
 He was part of the Packers' unprecedented three consecutive NFL titles under head coach Vince Lombardi, which concluded with victories in Super Bowls I and II.

 Brown was traded to the Washington Redskins in February 1969 in the first Redskins trade made by Lombardi, who had been appointed Washington's new head coach.
 Brown played in only one game for the Redskins, their 1969 opener against New Orleans, and then had shoulder surgery.
 He was waived by the team in late August 1970, He was signed by the Minnesota Vikings but released a month later.
 His chronic shoulder injury coupled with Lombardi's death that year prompted him to retire from football.

 Brown finished his NFL career with 13 interceptions and six fumble recoveries, including one for a touchdown, and also returned 27 punts and 7 kickoffs.
 His head coach for five seasons was Lombardi, four in Green Bay and one in Washington; the exception was in 1968, after Lombardi stepped down and was succeeded by Phil Bengtson.
 Brown led the Packers that season with four interceptions.

 Personal life and death

-Brown received his degree from the University of Maryland, completing his studies between seasons during his pro playing career.
+Brown received his degree from the University of Maryland, completing his studies between seasons during his professional playing career.
 From 1989 to 2015, he ran a youth sports league in Salisbury, Maryland, for children ages 5–12 called Tom Brown's Rookie League, which included flag football, baseball and basketball.

 Brown died in Palm Harbor, Florida on April 24, 2025, (Note: Many breaking news sources mislabeled his date of death as April 23, 2025.) at the age of 84.